-process itself is well-defined, the outcome of an individual cycle is always uncertain - something which seems to be true for most complex biological systems.
+However, while the IVF treatment process itself is well-defined, the outcome of an individual cycle is always uncertain - something which seems to be true for most complex biological systems.
 While we are very good at making embryos in the IVF lab, after we transfer them into the uterus, we have no control over whether or not they will implant.

-.
+Even today, many patients in India will ask an astrologer for help in selecting the most auspicious time to do their IVF treatment.
 While many doctors will pooh-pooh this kind of irrational unscientific approach, I think this actually helps patients !
 It helps them to be more confident because they feel they are now using the right combination of science and religion - and this belief has to be good for patients.
 It helps them to cover all their bases, so they have peace of mind they tried their best !
-Doctors must keep an open mind

 I feel it's good for doctors to be open-minded and to accept our patient's personal deep seated beliefs, whether or not we believe in them ourselves.
 I am not asking doctors to suspend their scepticism or to start becoming irrational - it's just that as empathetic professionals, if they can comply with their patient's desires, this will help them to have happy patients !